ConzorKingKong/conazon/README.md

 REDIRECTURL - Redirect url for Google Oauth REQUIRED EMAILPASSWORD - App password (not regular password) to gmail account — https://support.google.com/accounts/answer/185833?visit_id=638613322705524102-924909150&p=InvalidSecondFactor&rd=1 REQUIRED
 DATABASEURL='host=postgres port=5432 user=postgres dbname=conazon sslmode=disable'
+PROTOCOL - http or https in prod
-SECURECOOKIE - If true, enables secure on all cookies (only use cookie on https).
+HOSTNAME - hostname you're project will run on SECURECOOKIE - If true, enables secure on all cookies (only use cookie on https).
 Otherwise, default value of `false` is used.
 MUST BE TRUE IN PROD
 RABBITMQURL - URL to RabbitMQ instance.
 Defaults to a docker container if not given
 ```